Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: Complexity and Estimated FLOPS

 \section{Complexity and Estimated FLOPS}

 In \autoref{tab:complexity}, we provide complexity estimates for the primary models compared in this paper.
-In \autoref{tab:flops}, we provide estimated training and inference GFLOPS for each model.
+In \autoref{tab:flops}, we provide estimated training and inference GFLOPs for each model.
 These are estimated using \href{https://docs.jax.dev/en/latest/aot.html}{JAX's cost analysis} on functions lowered to HLO and compiled.
 These figures change from benchmark to benchmark based on the batch size and distribution of test and context points.
 We provide estimates for 2D GPs since this was our most generic benchmark.
-Notably, while ConvCNP has the lowest estimated GFLOPS for training and inference, it doesn't translate into wallclock speed, likely due to poorer high bandwidth memory (HBM) accesses and the large induced grid that must be encoded and decoded for every task.
+Notably, while ConvCNP has the lowest estimated GFLOPs for training and inference, this does not translate into wall-clock speed, likely due to poorer high-bandwidth memory (HBM) accesses and the large induced grid that must be encoded and decoded for every task.